piMoll/swissgeodownloader/docs/index.md

 The plugin lets you select from around a dozen swisstopo datasets.
 After you select one, you can choose from different options like data type or resolution (depending on the selected dataset).

-Also, you can choose for which extent you would like to recieve data.
+Also, you can choose for which extent you would like to receive data.
 The extent can be set to the current map extent or from another layer.

-By clicking on the button _Get file list_ you recieve all relevant files.
+By clicking on the button _Get file list_ a list of all relevant files will be generated.
 Files can be selected and deselected before starting the download.

 If the files are not zipped, they are added automatically to QGIS.

 ## Further development
-The Swiss Geo Downloader isn't finished yet.
+The Swiss Geo Downloader isn't finished, yet.
 Here is a list of possible features that could be implemented next:
 * Add other data providers and their datasets to the list
 * Make dataset list searchable
 * Provide meta data for every dataset